sektioneins/SUIDGuard/README.md

 Copyright (c) Stefan Esser / SektionEins GmbH, 2015.
 All rights reserved.
 stefan.esser@sektioneins.de - https://www.sektioneins.de/

+**OFFICIAL WEBSITE**
+If you came here from a media article please checkout the official website https://www.suidguard.com

 SUIDGuard is a TrustedBSD kernel driver that implements several mitigations to protect against weaknesses in the operating system usually abused in exploits.